now-is/chicommons-maps/README.md

 Both the front end and backend are running their respective debug servers and are running on separate ports.

+#### Email Server

+Development mode is configured to **not** send emails.
+Any emails sent from development will be printed to the console.

 #### Installation
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 2. Clone the Maps Repository